Components

 -

-- Sort does not need to be reflected in the results description for web and mobile.
+Sort doesn’t need to be reflected in the results description for web and mobile.
 The component already acts as a visual indicator of the order.
-However, it is required for the mobile app since the sort state is hidden within the modal.
+However, it’s required for the mobile app since the sort state is hidden within the modal.

 Accessibility considerations